 Our producers made sure the photos had a property release.
-We got a list of every other client who had used the photo (which turned out to be none) and we negotiated a licensing fee of $15,000.
-Here’s how Target used the photo:
+We got a list of every other client who had used the photo (which turned out to be none) and we negotiated a licensing fee of $15,000.00.
+Here’s how the client used the photo:

 Of course, not all Stock Requests have such extensive usage or high price tag.
 The price and terms of each transaction are unique.